 1. Remove Infested Leaves

-To tackle the problem effectively, heavily infested leaves need to be removed and disposed of properly.
+To tackle the problem effectively, heavily infested leaves must be removed and disposed of properly.

 Just place them in a plastic bag, seal it up tight, and dispose of it.
 However, if the whole plant is infested, you’ll need to get rid of it entirely.